bmen25124/SillyTavern-Magic-Translation/readme.md

 ## Why not use the official Chat Translation extension?

-* The official `Chat Translation` extension is uses APIs like Google, Yandex, etc. They are not as powerful as LLMs.
+* The official `Chat Translation` extension uses APIs like Google, Yandex, etc. They are not as powerful as LLMs.
 They are too formal and not suitable for casual conversations.
 * There is only one powerful Translation API, which is [DeepL](https://www.deepl.com), but free users are limited to 500,000 characters per month.
-Cheapest plan is `$8.74` per month for 1,000,000 characters.
-In the other side, LLMs are mostly $0.3-$2 per 1,000,000 tokens. (token = 2-3~ letters)
+The cheapest plan is `$8.74` per month for 1,000,000 characters.
+On the other side, LLMs are mostly $0.3-$2 per 1,000,000 tokens. (token = 2-3~ letters)

 ## Recommended LLMs